bd-j/prospector/doc/usage.rst

 ``"initial_disp"``
     Float.
 Default value to use for the dispersion in the parameter

+``"interval"``
+   A number between 0 and 1 giving the fractional interval at which to incrementally save the chain to disk.
+This can be helpful if there is a possibility that your process might be killed but you don't want to lose all the hard-won sampling that has taken place so far.

+optimization parameters:

 ``"do_powell"``
     Boolean.
 If ``True``, do a round of Powell minimization before MCMC sampling.
     If MPI is enabled then ``np`` minimizations from different initial conditions will be run,